06/08/2021

 We can give you a fair amount of great benefits such as:

-• flexible working hours, no overtime policy
+• No overtime policy

-• challenging international projects
+• Challenging international projects to expand your horizons

-• Private health insurance
+• Private health insurance including regular medical check-ups

 Feel free to apply for the job if you think we are a perfect match!

-• excellent verbal and written communication skills in English
+• Excellent verbal and written communication skills in English

 We can give you a fair amount of great benefits such as:

-• flexible working hours, no overtime policy
+• No overtime policy

-• challenging international projects
+• Challenging international projects to expand your horizons

-• Private health insurance
+• Private health insurance including regular medical check-ups

 Feel free to apply for the job if you think we are a perfect match!

-• good knowledge of GIT
+• Excellent knowledge of SQL server

 We can give you a fair amount of great benefits such as:

-• flexible working hours, no overtime policy
+• No overtime policy

-• challenging international projects
+• Challenging international projects to expand your horizons

-• Private health insurance
+• Private health insurance including regular medical check-ups

 Feel free to apply for the job if you think we are a perfect match!